-What is porpeang farming?
+What is porpeang farming in Thailand all about?

-It brings farmers much closer to nature too, more so than if they were to grow a single annual cash crop.
+It brings farmers much closer to nature too, more than if they were to grow just a single annual crop.

 Choosing to live a porpeang existence can be a challenging prospect for would-be newcomers.

-Working with nature and the seasons
+Working with nature & the seasons

 The late King of Thailand